 The Election Committee has adopted the 2017 Election rules.

-Candidate tickets are listed in alphabetical order by last name, click on candidate names for more information on campaign platforms.
+Candidate tickets are listed in alphabetical order by last name.

 China Fortson-Washington brings a wealth of grassroots organizing and global feminist experience to NOW.
 China also brings an unparalleled strength and determination to her feminist activism.

 China’s 20+ year-passion is ending domestic violence and sexual assault.
 She has stood strong in helping victims become survivors.
 She has refused to back down—whether from abusers who targeted her or from government agencies and courts who failed abused women—even at great cost to herself.

 China is who NOW needs to stand up to Trump and his cronies in Congress, the courts, and culture!